gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 To specify the instance you chose, you need to add the `--priority` option to your `dx run` command.

-For more information on priorities, check the [official doc on job priority](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/managing-jobs/managing-job-priority).
+For more information on priorities, check the official documentation on [job priority](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/managing-jobs/managing-job-priority).

 ### Tags